Justine Smethurst: University team

-Smethurst played for the University of Hawaii softball team in 2006 and 2007, before taking a break from the university team in order to try to secure a spot on the national team for the 2008 Summer Olympics.
+Smethurst played for the University of Hawaiʻi at Mānoa softball team in 2006 and 2007, before taking a break from the university team in order to try to secure a spot on the national team for the 2008 Summer Olympics.
 She had a scholarship at the university to play softball.

 Senior national team

 Smethurst has been a member of the senior Australia women's national softball team.
-In 2005, she toured US, Canada and Japan with the national team.
+In 2005, she toured the United States, Canada and Japan with the national team.
 She did not have an appearance on that national team from late 2005 to mid-2008.
-University of Hawaii.
+University of Hawaiʻi.
 The 2008 Olympic Games were her first Olympics.
 She won a bronze medal at the 2008 Summer Olympics.
 She participated in the Adelaide Olympian parade in 2008.
 She represented Australia at the 2009 World Cup, where she pitched in the game against Italy that Australia won 8–0.
 She kept batters hitless until the fifth inning.
 In 2011, she was a member of the Australian side that competed at the World Cup of Softball.
 She played in game at the Cup against the United States where Australia lost 5–2.
 It was her second loss on the day, also having played in a game where Australia lost to Japan.
 She is a member of the 2012 Australia women's national softball team and is, playing in the 2012 ISF XIII Women's World Championships (1 July 2012).